 In many cases, the results of skills tests also provide valuable feedback to candidates, especially those who may not be selected.

-For employers, analyzing these results can also offer insights into the effectiveness of the tests themselves and whether they need adjustments for future assessments.
+For employers, analysing these results can also offer insights into the effectiveness of the tests themselves and whether they need adjustments for future assessments.

 In conclusion, skills tests are a valuable tool in the hiring process, providing a clear and objective measure of a candidate’s ability to perform job-related tasks.